Rio Hondo College logo

 Transfers to: CSU

 This course is for students who want to learn production and management techniques of online newspaper publication.
-During the semester, students participate in every facet of developing and gathering the news for the online edition of El Paisano by taking on daily and weekly assignments for different sections of the newspaper, including News, Features, Arts and Entertainment, Opinion, Advertising, and Sports.
+Students participate in every facet of developing and gathering the news for the online edition of El Paisano by taking on daily and weekly assignments for different sections of the newspaper, including News, Features, Arts and Entertainment, Opinion, Advertising, and Sports.
 In addition, students may be tasked with taking photographs for special online slide shows and developing and producing online radio podcasts, video news, and feature programs.
 Appointed editors distribute assignments to staff personnel during the semester and help with the development of each member of the class to produce viable online news.

 MSCM 128 - Mass Media in Modern Society (3.0 units)